 Ship and pickup delivery methods

-Example: Checkout UI extension points might change location between guest checkout and Shop Pay.
+Example: Checkout UI targets might change location between guest checkout and Shop Pay.

 Additional UX guidelinesAnchor link to section titled "Additional UX guidelines"

 Consult the following UX guidelines to learn how to build specific experiences in Shopify checkout:

 Explore UX guidelines that you can refer to when building pre-purchase product offers.

 Explore UX guidelines that you can refer to when building custom fields.

 Explore UX guidelines that you can refer to when building payment customizations.

 Explore UX guidelines that you can refer to when building delivery customizations.

 UX guidelines for thank you and order status extensions